Automatic Test Pattern Generation for Robust Quantum Circuit Testing: SPD generation

-Now, we provide the main intuition behind Algorithm \ref{alg-red} (for simplicity, here we provide the intuition only considering \(\mathcal{A}\), without \(U\)).
+We provide here the main intuition behind Algorithm \ref{alg-red} (for simplicity, here we only consider \(\mathcal{A}\), without \(U\)), and the detailed analyses are presented in the Appendix.
 First note that any stabilizer projector is equivalent to \(\ketbra{0}{0}\otimes I\) under Clifford conjugation.
 Thus, to extract a stabilizer projector \(A_\bot\) from the SPD \(\mathcal{A}\), Algorithm \ref{alg-red} works roughly as follows, \begin{enumerate} \item extract a rank-1 projector \(\ketbra{0}{0}\) (steps 3-8), by computing the intersection of all components in \(\mathcal{A}\), \item extract a full rank projector \(I\) (steps 9-20), by computing the complement of the union of all components in \(\mathcal{A}\), \item combine previous results (step 21). \end{enumerate} Finally, the algorithm can exploit a smaller ``non-trivial'' subsystem of size \((s+t)/2\) (see Algorithm \ref{alg-red} for details).
-Its performance is theoretically guaranteed by the following theorem: \begin{theorem} Algorithm \ref{alg-red} finds a Clifford unitary \(U_C\) that satisfies diagram (\ref{diag-loc}).
-Moreover, if either of the following two conditions is satisfied, \begin{enumerate} \item \(\mathcal{A}\) is \(\nu\)-optimal and has the smallest \(\nu^*\) among all other \(\nu\)-optimal {\SPD}s for \(A\) \item \(\mathcal{A}\) is \(\nu^*\)-optimal and has the smallest \(\nu\) among all other \(\nu^*\)-optimal {\SPD}s for \(A\) \end{enumerate} then \(U_C\) is optimal (\textit{i.e.}, reveals the minimum ``non-trivial'' subsystem) among all Clifford unitaries that satisfy diagram (\ref{diag-loc}). \end{theorem} The proof is deferred to the Appendix.
-Note that both conditions can be easily achieved by multi-objective optimization for Problem (\ref{cvx-opt}) and Problem (\ref{cvx-opt2}), more details are shown in section \ref{sec-mul-obj-opt}.
+Its performance is theoretically guaranteed by the following theorem (the proof is deferred to the Appendix): \begin{theorem} Algorithm \ref{alg-red} finds a Clifford unitary \(U_C\) that satisfies diagram (\ref{diag-loc}).
+Moreover, if either of the following two conditions is satisfied, \begin{enumerate} \item \(\mathcal{A}\) is \(\nu\)-optimal and has the smallest \(\nu^*\) among all other \(\nu\)-optimal {\SPD}s for \(A\) \item \(\mathcal{A}\) is \(\nu^*\)-optimal and has the smallest \(\nu\) among all other \(\nu^*\)-optimal {\SPD}s for \(A\) \end{enumerate} then \(U_C\) is optimal (\textit{i.e.}, reveals the minimum ``non-trivial'' subsystem) among all Clifford unitaries that satisfy diagram (\ref{diag-loc}). \end{theorem} Theorem~\ref{opt-local} states that our locality exploiting algorithm can always leverage some locality (i.e., convert the problem into a subsystem), and under certain mild conditions, it can maximize locality exploitation (i.e., convert the problem into a subsystem with the smallest possible size).
+Both conditions in Theorem~\ref{opt-local} can be achieved by a strategy named multi-objective optimization, more details are shown in section \ref{sec-mul-obj-opt}.
+However, it should be noted that, in practice, the system size might be too large to solve the multi-objective optimization problem, so that the conditions in Theorem~\ref{opt-local} may not hold at all times.
+Even worse, there might be no locality to exploit in some cases.
+To alleviate this issue, we also propose other acceleration techniques such as sparsity exploiting (see Section~\ref{sec-5272319}) and Clifford channel decomposition (see Section~\ref{sec-5272320}).